vsnupoudel/gpt2-ngrams-for-next-word-prediction/README.md

-# Predicting next word using Probabilistic approaches.
+# Predicting next word using Probability Distribution of Ngrams in Training Corpus.
-- Have  implemented Markov Chain like model for 2 and 3 word ngrams ( 5 words did not fit in free tier rshiny)
+- Have  implemented Markov Chain like model for 2 and 3 word ngrams ( 5 words did not fit in free tier shiny)

 ## Link to just the Shiny Dashboard implementation
 [Shiny Dashboard Implementation](https://github.com/vsnupoudel/shinyDashboard)